jamulussoftware/jamuluswebsite/wiki/en/en-Getting-Started.md

 ## Recommended hardware

-In general, your device must support a sample rate of **48kHz** (DVD-quality).
-On Windows it's recommended to choose a device with a native [ASIO](https://en.wikipedia.org/wiki/Audio_Stream_Input/Output)-driver.
+In general, your device must support a sample rate of **48kHz** (DVD quality).
+On Windows it's recommended to choose a device with a native [ASIO](https://en.wikipedia.org/wiki/Audio_Stream_Input/Output) driver.

 See [the list of known good hardware](Sound-Devices).